Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 LGBTQ rights in Thailand

 Thailand legalised homosexuality in 1956.
+At the time, it was one of the first Asian countries that legalised LGBT.
 Since 2015, it has had an array of anti-discrimination laws in place in education, employment and elsewhere, including hate speech.
-In relation to the military, gays have been allowed to serve since 2005 and homosexuality was declassified as an illness in 2002.
+In relation to the military, gays have been allowed to openly serve since 2005 and homosexuality was declassified as an illness in 2002.

-With regards to same sex marriage, unlike Taiwan, this is not on the cards sadly.
+With regards to gay marriage, unlike Taiwan, this is not on the cards sadly.
 However, Thailand is in the process of reviewing a Life Partnership Bill.
-When this becomes law, it would grant same-sex couples limited rights relating to property and inheritance, but not for public welfare, tax benefits, or adoption.
+When this becomes law, it would grant LGBTQ couples limited rights relating to property and inheritance, but not for public welfare, tax benefits, or adoption.

 The gay scene of Thailand